Religious Liberty Resources

 Greetings on behalf of the Baptist History & Heritage Society!
 We are an 86-year-old organization incorporated in Tennessee with a mission to help Baptists discover, conserve, assess and share their history.
 Our vision is to “bridge the world of the academy and the congregation.”

-It is a privilege to share several resources with CBF Tennessee exploring religious freedom and the Baptist witness from our Baptist History & Heritage Journal from several Baptist historians and scholars.
+It is a privilege to share several resources exploring religious freedom and the Baptist witness from our Baptist History & Heritage Journal from several Baptist historians and scholars.

 The Baptist tradition in the United States has played a pivotal role in shaping and defending religious liberty, a legacy that remains essential in today’s conversations about threats to freedom such as Christian Nationalism.
 Rooted in a deep commitment to the separation of church and state, many Baptists have persistently championed the right of every individual to worship according to their conscience, free from government interference or coercion.
 These resources delve into this rich history, offering valuable insights into how these Baptists have been bold advocates for religious liberty and its essential corollary, the separation of church and state.